BenDuval/SeniorProject/README.md

 #### 👑 2.
 Node Enters Master Mode
 - The designated node becomes the master.
-- It sends a `Slave` command to the other two nodes.
-(One at a time)
+- It sends a `Slave` command to the other two nodes (One at a time) using BPSK_TX_NodeX where X is the slave its trying to communicate with.
-- Awaits ACKs.
+- Awaits ACKs, once recieved it closes the TX and opens BPSK_RX_NodeX, where X is the node that is currently Master.
 - It then runs `master_mode.py` to send the two tone to slave.

 #### 🧠 3.
 Slaves Respond & Run Two-Tone Flowgraph